takltc/claude-code-chutes-proxy/README.md

 - Images and multimodal: request-side user/system image blocks are translated to OpenAI `image_url` content entries (non-streaming).
 Assistant image outputs are not mapped back (rare in OpenAI response).
 - Streaming emits Anthropic-style SSE events for text deltas.
 Token usage is reported at end when available from backend.
 - If your Chutes backend already exposes OpenAI-compatible endpoints (e.g. vLLM/SGLang templates), you can point `CHUTES_BASE_URL` directly to that service.
 - Tool-call parsing: the proxy auto-selects an sglang parser per model family (LLaMA/Qwen/Mistral/DeepSeek/Kimi/GLM/GPT‑OSS).
 Models whose id contains `longcat` are parsed with the GPT‑OSS style detector, matching sglang’s approach.
+- Auto-compaction response headers broadcast:
+  - `X-Proxy-Context-Tokens-Before/After/Threshold`
+  - `X-Proxy-Context-Truncated` and `X-Proxy-Context-Summary`
+  - `X-Proxy-Context-Removed-Messages`
+  - `X-Proxy-Context-Reserve-Tokens`
+  Downstream clients can surface these metrics for live telemetry and alerting.

 DeepSeek :THINKING Suffix